 Given the nature of the Ombudsman’s work, support persons accompanying or assisting individuals with disabilities may be required to undertake to keep matters confidential.

 In the event of a planned or unexpected disruption to the Ontario Ombudsman’s facilities or services that are usually used by persons with disabilities, the Ontario Ombudsman will provide notice of the disruption to the public, including the reason for the disruption, its anticipated duration, and a description of alternative facilities or services that may be available.
 Notice of such disruption will normally be posted on the Office’s website and may also be posted on the physical premises, where appropriate in the circumstances.

 The Ontario Ombudsman will provide training to its staff about the provision of services to persons with disabilities.
-The training will include a review of this policy, the purposes of the Accessibility for Ontarians with Disabilities Act, 2005, as well as the requirements of the Accessibility Standards for Customer Service.
+The training will include a review of this policy, the purposes of the Accessibility for Ontarians with Disabilities Act, 2005, as well as the requirements of the Integrated Accessibility Standards.